-Calbright College is committed to student learning and offers industry recognized credentials and certificates.
-Calbright's mission increases economic mobility for working adults who lack easy access to traditional forms of higher education.
-We offer flexible, free skills-based programs that provide tangible economic value for both working adults and their future hiring managers.
+Calbright College is committed to student learning and offers industry recognized certifications.
+Calbright's mission is committed to increase economic mobility for working adults who lack easy access to traditional forms of higher education.
+The College will offer flexible, affordable skills-based programs that provide tangible economic value for both working adults and hiring managers.